Misandao: Preparation

-The basic ingredients to this dish are flour, baking soda, and vegetable oil.
-About 25% of the flour would be mixed with water, baking soda, and malt sugar for fermentation, and this is the outside skin.
-The remaining flour would be mixed evenly with water and this is the inner part.
-Both types of dough would be compressed into rectangular shapes and stacked.
-The sandwiched dough would then be compressed thinner and cut into long strips, and then folded and cut three times into four equal parts.
-The resulting dough pieces would then be fried in vegetable oil.
+The basic ingredients of this dish are flour, baking soda, and vegetable oil.
+About 25% of the flour is mixed with water, baking soda, and malt sugar for fermentation, forming the outside skin.
+The remaining flour is mixed evenly with water, becoming the inner part.
+Both types of dough would then be compressed into rectangular shapes and stacked.
+This sandwiched dough is then compressed and cut into long strips, before being folded and cut three times into four equal parts.
+The resulting dough pieces are then fried in vegetable oil.
 Once the fried dough pieces are taken out, they are dipped in malt sugar and then served.

-The origin of the name is said to come from Su dong po, who named it when it was served soon after he had made three cuts into a wall with a knife in a moment of revelry.
+The origin of the name is said to come from Su Dongpo, a famed Song dynasty poet who named it when it was served soon after he had made three cuts into a wall with a knife in a moment of revelry.

 Misandao is also the name of a Chinese punk band, named after the confection.
 The snack was also popularized as one of the favorite foods of Olympic skier Eileen Gu.